ncsuarc/svs/README.md

     >>> cam.continuous_capture = True   # Start image capture

 Once image capture is started, images will be queued up in the background.
-Use the next() method to grab the first image from the queue.  next() will raise SVSNoImagesError if there are no images currently available.
+Use the next() method to grab the first image from the queue.
+The maximum number of images in the queue is specified with the `queue_length` argument to the Camera object.
+When the queue is full, old images will be dropped to make room for new ones.  next() will raise SVSNoImagesError if there are no images currently available.

     >>> img, meta = cam.next()

-**Warning**: Using continuous capture, images will arrive continuously at the framerate specified, as long as it is supported by the camera.
-These images are queued to be returned by the next().
-If next() is not called, more and more images will enter the queue, consuming more and more memory.
-Left unattended, this queue may consume all system memory.

-TODO: Add a maximum queue size.

 When finished capturing images, stop continuous capture.